What Capital Structure Is and How It Works

 What Is Capital Structure?

-Capital structure refers to a financial ratio that shows a business’s debt versus its equity.
+Capital structure, also known as capitalization structure, refers to a financial ratio that expresses a business’s debt versus its equity.
 It’s an important component of cash management and can help the business make decisions about the best way to fund future capital needs.

 • Common equity: Stock owned by founders and, if applicable, employees.